Two Weight Inequality for the Hilbert Transform: A Real Variable Characterization, II: The Local Estimate

 The main result of \cite{12014319} is this provisional estimate on the norm of the two weight Hilbert transform: $ \mathscr N \lesssim \mathscr H + \mathscr L$.
 Herein, we complete the proof of the Nazarov-Treil-Volberg conjecture by showing that

 \begin{theorem} There holds $ \mathscr L \lesssim \mathscr H$. \end{theorem}

+Let $ f$ be adapted to $ \mathcal S$ on interval $ I_0$.
 The bounded averages property in the definition of uniformity is used to make the following routine appeal to the testing condition.
 Focusing on the argument of the Hilbert transform in \eqref{e:BF}, we write $ I_J = I_0 - (I_0 - I_J)$.
 When the interval is $ I_0$, and $ J$ is in the Haar support of $ g$, notice that the scalar